-The second way to handle this is to negotiate the bill directly with the hospital.
+Second, negotiate the bill directly with the hospital.
 This is the approach favored by this office and once we have had the most success with.
-The benefit here is that you can typically clear the hospital account for a fraction of what you might normally be responsible for paying, often times for rates at a significant discount and sometimes even lower than Medicaid or Medicare.
+The benefit here is that you can typically clear the hospital account for a fraction of what you might normally be responsible for paying, oftentimes for rates at a significant discount and sometimes even lower than Medicaid or Medicare.
 Here are a couple of recent examples:

 In order for an Atlanta area hospital to consider a reduction, they all require you to jump through some hoops.
 They will want to see a detailed breakdown of the proposed settlement amount, and often times there will be some back and forth before arriving at a final figure.
 Generally speaking, the hospitals are willing to negotiate and will often agree to a percentage of the settlement amount.
 One complicating factor can be if there are multiple liens (yes, they will need to be dealt with) and other providers who may have a large bill.
 For example, in one case we recently resolved, we not only had to deal with a large hospital lien but a helicopter bill in the amount of $47,522.12 which we did not want to leave with the client.
 We were also able to negotiate a significant discount on that as well.

 If you are dealing with a large number of medical bills resulting in a hospital lien, contact Ponton Law at 404-418-8507.
-We have successfully negotiated many of these claims which will result in more money going in your pocket.
+We have successfully negotiated many of these claims as an Atlanta car accident attorney which will result in more money going into your pocket.